Essex County Massachusetts assistance programs.

 Helps people in low income areas.
 Resources and programs administered help with home rehabilitation programs, housing counseling, eviction prevention, and mortgage foreclosure assistance.
+This means the non-profit will mostly focus on housing needs.
 Call (978) 685 - 3115.

 This is the local community action agency.
 They only support a limited region.
 The center is located in Gloucester, Massachusetts and covers the Gloucester, Rockport, Manchester, Essex, and Ipswich (and sometimes Hamilton) areas.
 Programs offered include the following.

 - Energy Services - Can help low income individuals pay heating bills during those cold winter months.
 Get information on heating oil programs, and financial aid.
 Learn about the Citgo Free Oil Heat program.

 - Heating system repair or replacement - If your system is not working properly, you may qualify for a free heating heating or repairs.